Using continuous, contextual insight to improve your vulnerability management program

 If software is eating the world, vulnerabilities are devouring software.
 The number of publicly disclosed flaws has exploded over recent years, thanks to the proliferation of new solutions and concerted efforts from the security research community to tackle rampant threat activity.

-Last year was a record-breaker for the number of common vulnerabilities and exposures (CVEs) published to the NIST National Vulnerability Database (NVD).
-It featured a total of 18,103—which amounts to 50 new CVEs every single day of the year.
+The number of common vulnerabilities and exposures (CVEs) published to the NIST National Vulnerability Database (NVD) continues to break records.
+It featured a total of 18,103 in 2021—which amounts to 50 new CVEs every single day of the year.
 To put this in context: there were more high and critical severity vulnerabilities published in 2020 than the total number of all CVEs recorded in 2010.
 More concerning still is the growth of vulnerabilities which require no user interaction to exploit—they represented 68% of all CVEs recorded in 2020, according to one analysis.

 Faced with the sheer volume of new vulnerabilities appearing every day, and the growing business risk associated with a potentially successful exploitation, organizations are turning to automated vulnerability management tools.
 These are a step in the right direction.
 They scan a customer environment and map any discovered vulnerabilities to a known CVE list, prioritizing according to severity.
 But the value they offer is limited.